jrsousa2/Python/README.md

 - Downloading of videos from Youtube (use "YT-DLP CMD LINE.txt" to see command line usage, as Youtube credentials may be needed and are taken from browser cookies).
 - Codes for video download will only work if the video doesn't requires credentials.
 The command line works always (install module yt-dlp).
 - Creation of stand-alone/static executables from Python codes.
 - Installed, configured and debugged PySpark on Windows, with Python 3.11.8, Java 11.0 and Hadoop 3.3.5.
-This will allow me to achieve the below task (free Azure account is constrained).
+This allowed me to achieve the below task (free Azure account is constrained).
 - Fitting models such as Logistics Regression using PySpark ML for parameter and goodness-of-fit optimization (results below).
 - Fitting ML time series models to stocks, though it's not much use if the market is not stable (in consideration).
 - Web scraping of tables on Wikipedia using BeautifulSoup.